sosiristseng/sosiristseng.github.io/docs/julia/index.md

 ### Dealing with DomainErrors

-`sqrt(x), `log(x)`, and `pow(x)` will throw `DomainError` exceptions with negative `x`, interrupting differential equation solvers.
-One can use these functions counterparts in https://github.com/JuliaMath/NaNMath.jl, which return `NaN` instead of throwing a `DomainError`.
-Then the solvers will reject the solution and retry with a smaller time step.
+`sqrt(x)`, `log(x)`, and `pow(x)` will throw `DomainError` exceptions with negative `x`, interrupting differential equation solvers.
+One can use these functions' counterparts in https://github.com/JuliaMath/NaNMath.jl, returning `NaN` instead of throwing a `DomainError`.
+Then, the solvers will reject the solution and retry with a smaller time step.

 ```julia
 sqrt(-1.0) # throws DomainError